 8. They keep going

 Along the path to financial freedom, you’re going to come into contact with adversaries.
 There’s going to be rejection, losses, pain and critics.
 But one factor self-made millionaires have in common is they keep going, regardless of the obstacles they face.
 This deep-seated belief in themselves takes resilience and perseverance, which self-made millionaires seem to have in spades.

 Thinking you can build an empire on your own is a fool’s game, and millionaires know that.
 Of 10,000 millionaires studied, a team of a coach, mentor, cheerleader and friend was compiled in each case to assist the millionaire to achieve their goals.
 What team do you have around you?
 Maybe it’s time to build one.

 10. They possess certain character traits

-Consistency, conscientiousness, responsibility, intentionality, goal-oriented, hardworking… These are the common character traits found among most of the millionaires researched that sets them apart from their average-earning colleagues.
+Consistency, conscientiousness, responsibility, intentionality, goal-oriented, hardworking… These are the common character traits self-made millionaires have in common researched that sets them apart from their average-earning colleagues.
 They’re willing to work consistently hard to achieve their goals and take responsibility for their actions.
 How many of these traits do you have?

 You may also like